ibm-apiconnect/pot/labs/lab2.md

 ### 2.9 - Create Model for Reviews

 The `review` data model will be used to store item reviews left by buyers.
-The reviews will be stored in a MongoDB.
+The reviews will be stored in a Cloudant.

 In the earlier steps, you used the API Designer User Experience to create a data model.
 This time you will use the command line to create the `review` model.